-Setting aside the question of “do I need a wool topcoat” (because it would take me half an hour to arrive at the conclusion of “no, for people who live in places with short periods of mild weather, they are inessential”) and jumping straight into the question of “why should I consider the Daphne Topcoat,” J. Crew’s Daphne Topcoat is an elegant solution for cooling weather that is priced reasonably (with a discount) and comes in a rainbow of colors and in an inclusive size range.
+Setting aside the question of “do I need a wool topcoat” (in short: “no, for people who live in places with short periods of mild weather, they are inessential”) and jumping straight into the question of “why should I consider the Daphne Topcoat,” J. Crew’s Daphne Topcoat is an elegant solution for cooling weather that is priced reasonably (with a discount) and comes in a rainbow of colors and in an inclusive size range.

 The Daphne Boiled Wool Topcoat debuted at J. Crew in the fall of 2017, and was well-received, if heavily discounted prematurely (the especially brutal winter probably didn’t help sales).
 I picked up the coat last spring in several colors on super sale for family members, but couldn’t decide on a color for myself.
 So when the coat reappeared this season in eight attractive colors, I immediately ordered the “bright red,” hoping it would be the statement piece to elevate mundane weekend ensembles.